2xFancy Yellow

 Prices

-For an NF Blue diamond with high clarity, a price of CHF 180,000 to 350,000 per carat can be expected.
-For a stone with fancy intense / vivid, the price rises to at least CHF 400,000 per carat.
+An NF Blue diamond with high clarity can be expected to cost between CHF 180,000 and CHF 350,000 per carat.
+For a stone with fancy intense/vivid color, the price rises to at least CHF 400,000 per carat.

 .